pglet/website/docs/tutorials/python.md

 :::

 Shared page may be useful for certain types of apps: dashboards, status pages, reports.
 For ToDo app though we want every user to see their own set of tasks.
-To achieve this we need to create a "**multi-user app**":
+To achieve this we need to create a "**multi-user app**".

+Create `hello-app.py` with the following contents:

 ```python title="hello-app.py"
 import pglet